oceanbase/ob-operator/docs/en_US/contributor-guidance.md

 6. Write Tests: Ensure your changes are tested.
 We strive to maintain a high level of code quality and reliability.

-7. Document Your Work: Update existing documentation or create new documentation as needed.
+7. Document Your Work: Update existing documents or create new documents as needed.
 Good documentation is just as important as good code.

 8. Create a Pull Request: Once your changes are ready, submit a pull request.
-Provide a clear description of the problem and solution, including any relevant issue numbers.
+Provide a clear description of the problem and solution, including any relevant issues\.

-9. Code Review: Engage with the code review process, addressing any feedback provided by the project maintainers.
+9. Polish the Code: Engage with the code review process, addressing any feedback provided by the project maintainers.

 10. Get Merged: Once your pull request has been approved, it will be merged into the main codebase.